NiFNi/nanoNodeMonitor/README.md

     cp config.sample.php config.php

-..and setting your intended values for each setting.
+..and set your intended values for each setting.

+In the `scripts` folder create your config for the scripts:

+    cp config.sample.json config.json
+.. and set your values again.

 Setup cronjobs for each script in the scripts folder of this repository: